QUARTERLY UPDATE

 We remain deeply thankful for the generosity of God's people.
 Your support enables us to train men for gospel ministry and expand opportunities for theological education.

-A substantial portion of our reserves, which we believe were given for this purpose, has been invested in the refurbishment of our new Oxford premises.
+A substantial portion of our reserves—received and set aside, of course, for just such a time as this—has been invested in the refurbishment of our new Oxford premises.
 While we have received encouraging support toward the second phase of refurbishment, further funding is still needed.

 In addition to these capital projects, we continue to carry significant ministry commitments, including: